Petroleum industry in Azerbaijan: Subsurface and drilling

 By the late 1890s, large companies started to employ geologists to describe and map prospective structures.
 Geologist and oil specialist Dmitry Golubyatnikov began a systematic investigation of Absheron and predicted the availability of oil deposits in Surakhany field.
 In 1901, the Pirallahi oil field was discovered and put on production.
 Scientists like Ivan Gubkin, Golubyatnikov and Uskin described the productive series deposits of Azerbaijan and the process generation for the first time in 1916.

 By the early 20th century, innovation started to improve hitherto backward well drilling practices.
 Most of the wells up to that time were drilled by cable-tool drilling method, which limited the exploitation to shallow depth.

 Qualified engineers (of which Fatulla Rustambeyov is the first Azeri national) contributed to the improvement of well designs.
-By early 1913 the following changes occurred in some of largest producers such as Branobel.
+By early 1913, the following changes occurred in some of the largest producers, such as Branobel.